adityanaranje/COMPUTER-VISION-PROJECT/README.md

 # Project Title : Face and Object Detection Using Python
 # Technologies : Computer Vision
-# Level : Intermidiate
+# Level : Intermediate

 ## Aim:
-### -> To apply the computer vision classifiers for detection of face and object from image and video , and create a web application for same.
+### -> To apply the computer vision classifiers for detection of face and object from image and video , and create a end to end web application project for same.

 ## Approach
-### -> Used the OpenCV's pre-trained haar cascade classifier for face detection and Mobilr Net SSD for object detection.
+### -> Used the OpenCV's pre-trained haar cascade classifier for face detection and Mobile Net SSD for object detection.

 ## Tools Used:
 ### 1. Python